6696ram/ECMAScript-Specifications/README.md

 ## List of Version from ES:

-Till date, ES has published nine versions and the latest one (9th version) was published in the year 2018.
+Till date, ES has published 11 versions and the latest one (11th version) was published in the year

 - ES1 1997
 - ES2 1998